No. 6 LSU beats back Louisiana Tech upset bid, 38-21

 Louisiana Tech coach Skip Holtz said he was “so proud” of how his team competed, yet “so frustrated to be as close as we were and let it slip away at the end.”

-The Tigers “did the things they needed to do to win the game.
-They’re a very talented football team,” Holtz added.
-“I’ll second-guess myself on a lot of things that we did. ...
+The Tigers “did the things they needed to do to win the game,” Holtz added.
+“I’ll second-guess myself on a lot of things. ...
 We’ve got to learn from it.
 We’ve got to grow from it.”

 Brossette finished with 78 yards on 23 carries.
-His second TD came after defensive back Christian Fulton stripped Hardy and linebacker Devin White scooped the fumble and returned it 29 yards to the Tech 3.
+His second TD came after defensive back Kristian Fulton stripped Hardy and linebacker Devin White scooped the fumble and returned it 29 yards to the Tech 3.

-Later in the half, senior safety Ed Paris made his first career interception on a pass initially tipped by White, as well as some other players.
+Later in the half, senior safety Ed Paris made his first career interception on a pass deflected several times, initially by White.

 On the next play, Edwards-Helaire broke loose along the left sideline for a 28-yard touchdown.